Valga, Estonia

-Valga (Walk) is a town in southern Estonia and the capital of Valga County and Valga Parish.
+Valga (Walk; Valka) is a town in southern Estonia and the capital of Valga County and Valga Parish.
 Until their separation in 1920, Valga and the town of Valka in northern Latvia were one town.
 They are now twin-towns.
-The area of Valga is 16.5 km² and that of Valka is 14.2 km².
-Their populations are respectively 12,261 and 6,164.
+The area of Valga is 16.5 km².
+The population is 12,261.
 On 21 December 2007 all border-crossing points were removed and roads and fences opened between the two countries with both countries joining the Schengen Agreement.